Swapn2/Swapn2/README.md

 - 💡 Passionate about **Digital Process Modeling**, **AI for Sustainable Manufacturing**, and **Data-Driven Optimization**
 - 🔭 Majorly inclined towards **Machine Learning** and **Data Science**, with a strong focus on leveraging them to solve complex **industrial problems** through simulation, optimization, and intelligent system design
 - 📈 GATE 2025 Qualified – **Chemical Engineering**
-- 🗾 Culturally inspired by Japanese efficiency and innovation in engineering 🇯🇵

 ---